-- 4.1 Boats will be identified by bow number. - 4.2 Boats will be allocated by the OA as set forth in the pairing list in SI Addendum A. - 4.3 The sail combination to be used will be signalled from the RC signal boat with or before the attention signal.
+- 4.1 Boats will be identified by bow number. - 4.2 Boats will be allocated by the OA as set forth in the pairing list in SI Addendum A. - 4.3 The sail combination to be used will be signalled from the race committee signal vessel (RCV) with or before the Attention signal.
 The signals will have the following meanings:

-Signal Sail combination to be used
+Signal Sail Combination to be used

 No signal Main, Genoa, and Spinnaker

 Flag X Main, Jib and Spinnaker

 Flag Z Main, Jib and No spinnaker